ENVR06059 2020 Introduction to Environmental Science

 Programme Membership

-SG_SECOL_B07 202000 Bachelor of Science in Environmental Science with Ecology SG_SECOL_H08 202000 Bachelor of Science (Honours) in Environmental Science with Ecology SG_SECOL_C06 202000 Higher Certificate in Science in Environmental Science with Ecology SG_SECOL_B07 202100 Bachelor of Science in Environmental Science with Ecology SG_SECOL_H08 202100 Bachelor of Science (Honours) in Environmental Science with Ecology
+SG_SECOL_B07 202000 Bachelor of Science in Environmental Science with Ecology SG_SECOL_H08 202000 Bachelor of Science (Honours) in Environmental Science with Ecology SG_SECOL_C06 202000 Higher Certificate in Science in Environmental Science with Ecology SG_SECOL_B07 202100 Bachelor of Science in Environmental Science with Ecology SG_SECOL_H08 202100 Bachelor of Science (Honours) in Environmental Science with Ecology SG_SECOL_C06 202400 Higher Certificate in Science in Environmental Science with Ecology SG_SECOL_H08 202400 Bachelor of Science (Honours) in Environmental Science with Ecology

 Description

-This Module investigates global, national and local environmental issues and assesses the role of Man in his environment.
+This module investigates global, national and local environmental issues and assesses the role of man in his environment.
 It introduces the concept of social responsibility and explores the role of the environmental scientist.
-The module also includes practical laboratory based experience of Data Management Systems.
+The module also includes practical laboratory-based experience of Data Management Systems.

 Learning Outcomes